DPDK/dpdk/doc/guides/nics/fail_safe.rst

   additional sub-device parameters if need be.
 They will be passed on to the sub-device.

+- **exec(<shell command>)** parameter

+  This parameter allows the user to provide a command to the fail-safe PMD to execute and define a sub-device.
+  It is done within a regular shell context.
+  The first line of its output is read by the fail-safe PMD and otherwise interpreted as if passed by the regular **dev** parameter.
+  Any other line is discarded.
+  If the command fail or output an incorrect string, the sub-device is not initialized.
+  All commas within the ``shell command`` are replaced by spaces before executing the command.
+This helps using scripts to specify devices.

 - **mac** parameter [MAC address]

   This parameter allows the user to set a default MAC address to the fail-safe